 New student room assignments

-All housing assignments are made by the Assistant Director of Housing & Residence Life Administration and/or the Assignments Coordinator.
+All housing assignments are made by the Assistant Director of Housing and Residence Life Administration and/or the Assignments Coordinator.
 Before an assignment can be made for new students, a $500 enrollment deposit must be submitted to the Student Business Center.
 All incoming students must submit a housing assignment request form which is usually due the first week of June.
-For the exact deadline, students should refer to the information contained in the email they will receive in mid-May.
+For the exact deadline, students should refer to the New Student web site.
 Any room change must first be approved by the Assistant Director for the area in which the student lives.
 Any unauthorized room changes are prohibited and subject to a $75 fine.

 Upperclassman room assignments